trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

        for more information.
    * - ``http-server.authentication.oauth2.principal-field``
      - The field of the access token used for the Trino user principal.
 Defaults to ``sub``.
 Other commonly used fields include ``sAMAccountName``, ``name``, ``upn``, and ``email``.
+   * - ``oauth2-jwk.http-client.http-proxy``
+     - Proxy host and port in host:port format.
+Use this property to connect to an OAuth2 endpoint via a HTTP proxy.
+   * - ``oauth2-jwk.http-client.http-proxy.secure``
+     - Set this to true if we connecting to to an OAuth2 endpoint via a secured HTTP proxy.

 Troubleshooting